nimart98/MLMusicGeneratorWebApp/README.md

 ### Getting Started

-To run the app, simply start the app.js file with node.js By default the app is running on port 3000.
+To run the app, simply start the app.js file with node.js.
-It can take up to one minute to complete the creation.
-So be patient after clicking on the generate button.
+By default the app is running on port 3000.

 ```javascript
 app.listen(3000);
 ```
-To go to the webpage type loclahost:3000 into your browser.
+To go to the webpage type "loclahost:3000" into your browser.
+It can take up to one minute to complete the creation of the file.
+So be patient after clicking on the generate button on the website.

 The model generates midi files by running the Python Tensoreflow Model.